ozymandiaslone/sara/README.md

 _____________________________________________________________

 9.5 step initial SARA system
- - This initial Sara V.0 likely won't be operable without human oversight at first, but that eventually be changed.
+ - This initial Sara V.0 likely won't be operable without human oversight at first, but that could eventually be changed.

 List of steps/requirements.
 1) Obtain list of Youtubers' business email addresses.